bubbowrap/slide-in-nav/README.md

-Slide in Navigation v.1
+Slide In Navigation v.1
 ===========

-**Please note: This is not a menu system replacement.
-It is simply a lightweight piece of jQuery to convert a standard navigation into a mobile/tablet navigation.**
+**A lightweight piece of jQuery to convert a navigation into a mobile/tablet navigation.**

 **SlideInNav only works for one menu per page.**

 This isn't for making dropdown menus on desktop.
 In fact, it doesn't show up on desktop at all.
 Use <a title="Superfish Drop down menus" href="http://plugins.jquery.com/superfish/">Superfish</a> in conjunction with this one.
+Basically, it makes a menu slide in from the left.
+No options for the right yet. <a href="#">Check out the demo</a>.

-INSTRUCTIONS FOR USE
+**INSTRUCTIONS FOR USE**

 Uh ok, pretty straight forward.
 Three easy steps bros: